yevagupta/Stock-Price-Forecasting-with-Machine-Learning/README.md

 ## Dataset <a name="dataset"></a>

 The dataset used in this project, named 'AAPL_short_volume.csv', is extracted from OpenBB, a prominent open-source investment analysis company.
 The dataset consists of historical closing prices of AAPL stock, which will be used for training and evaluating our machine-learning model.
-The 'AAPL_short_volume.csv' file can be found in the "data" directory of this repository.

 ## Model Evaluation and Results <a name="model-evaluation-and-results"></a>